RibeiroAna/fb-messenger-tutorial/README.md

 With what you’ve done so far, Facebook will query your wit.ai app and send a request to your lambda everytime it gets a new message.
 But now you should store the answer for that messages in your database.

-You may be asking yourself why use a database, and not in an in memory data structure such as a dictionary, the answer is very simple, if you do like that, you will have to redeploy your app every time you want to add a new question, it it may cause down times and you will have more chance to add bugs into production.
+You may be asking yourself why use a database, and not in an in memory data structure such as a dictionary to store answers, the answer is very simple: if you do like that, you will have to redeploy your app every time you want to add a new question, it it may cause down times and you will have more chance to add bugs into production.

 You are going to use for this tutorial the database DynamoDb.
 DynamoDb is a fully managed NoSQL database.
 Some of the advantages of NoSQL when compared to SQL databases is that different entries to the database can have different structures because it’s based in a JSON structure, and it is optimized for search operations when compared to SQL databases.
 If you have performance issues with your DynamoDb you can additionally configure DAX (DynamoDb Accelerator) that creates a cache of your database to quicker access.
 For this tutorial, you are not going to use something as cache but you could in a real life application.